 The Martin travel acoustic guitar features a top made from solid spruce and sides made from tonewood.
-It has a 24” scale length and features 15 frets, which is not that much less from the usual 19.
-And it comes with both a strap and a case, so travelling with it is going to be very easy.
+It has a 24” scale length and features 15 frets, which is not that much less than the usual 19.
+And it comes with both a strap and a case, so traveling with it is going to be very easy.

 In fact, you can actually fit this guitar in overhead bins in planes.
 Some airlines will make you pay extra for it, but you shouldn’t usually have any issues if you call or email the airline beforehand.
 Just give them the dimensions of the bag and you’ll be fine.

-Oh, and you can put some extra clothes in the bag – not only will this make your other suitcase lighter, but it will also protect your travel travel guitar.
+Oh, and you can put some extra clothes in the bag – not only will this make your other suitcase lighter, but it will also protect your travel guitar.

 Martin is known for making backpacker guitars, and this one is one of their best-selling models.
 That is because it is insanely portable, but also because it sounds really good.
 You will lose some volume, but that’s expected considering the size of this guitar.

 And it has a great price tag on it.
 It is by no means the cheapest travel guitar out of the bunch, but it is far away from being the most expensive one.

-The Journey Instruments travel guitar comes with set up with a really high saddle, which means the action is also really high.
+The Journey Instruments travel guitar comes with a really high saddle, which means the action is also really high.
 But, it also comes with a shorter saddle, which will give you lower action.
-And you can always adjust that, until you find your perfect setup.
-It has 20 frets and 6 strings, and it sounds just as good (if not better) then your normal guitar.
+And you can always adjust that until you find your perfect setup.
+It has 20 frets and 6 strings, and it sounds just as good (if not better) than your normal guitar.

 The OF660 has a body made from carbon fiber, which is reinforced with fiberglass on the back and sides.
 What that means is that you never have to worry about humidity with this acoustic guitar – you can leave it out in pouring rain, and there won’t be any consequences.
 Plus, it makes the guitar look very elegant and sleek.